Authored by the expert who managed and guided the team behind the United Kingdom Property Pack

 Do I need a specific visa to buy property in London right now?

-You do not need a UK tax identification number before buying, but you will need one later if you rent out the property because you must report taxable rental income to HMRC.
+You usually do not need a local UK tax ID before buying property in London, but you may need HMRC registration later if you rent the home out or have UK tax to file.

 Does buying property help me get residency and citizenship in London in 2026?

-As of early 2026, buying property in London does not give you any right to UK residency or citizenship, and there is no "buy a home, get a visa" pathway available.
+As of 2026, buying property in London does not give you UK residency, permanent residence or British citizenship.

 Can I legally rent out property on my visa in London right now?